m22spencer/BattletechPerformanceFix/README.md

 - DynamicTagsFix
    - Restores some broken code in 1.3 that was not allowing mods to see user faction tags.
    - (This fix is provided by HBS_Eck.
 Thanks!)
-- BTLightControllerThrottle (disbled by default)
+- BTLightControllerThrottle (disabled by default)
    - Very large cpu usage reduction.
 Causes lights to look like crap, useful for very low spec machines.
 - ShopTabLagFix
    - Prevents BattleTech from sorting the item list every single time an item is added.